NielsSteensma/Dhalang/README.md

+## Custom PDF options
+To override the default PDF options that are set by Dhalang you can pass as last argument a hash with the custom options you want to set.

+For example to set custom margins:

+`Dhalang::PDF.get_from_url("https://www.google.com", {margin: { top: 100, right: 100, bottom: 100, left: 100}})
+`

+For a list of all possible options that can be set, please check out: https://github.com/puppeteer/puppeteer/blob/main/docs/api.md#pagepdfoptions

-## Custom configuration
+## Custom user options
-Depending on your use case you may want to change the way Dhalang interacts with Puppeteer.
-You can do this by passing a Hash with custom configuration parameters as last argument to any calls you make to the library.
+You may want to change the way Dhalang interacts with Puppeteer in general.
+User options can be set by providing them in a hash as last argument to any calls you make to the library.
+Are you setting both custom PDF and user options?
+Then they should be passed as a single hash.

-So for example:
+For example to set a custom navigation timeout:
 `Dhalang::Screenshot.get_from_url_as_jpeg("https://www.google.com", {navigation_timeout: 20000})`

-Below table list the possible configuration parameters you can set:
+Below table lists all possible configuration parameters that can be set:
 | Key                | Description                                                                             | Default                         |
 |--------------------|-----------------------------------------------------------------------------------------|---------------------------------|
 | navigation_timeout | Amount of milliseconds until Puppeteer while timeout when navigating to the given page  | 10000                           |